mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ---
 ## What is the Endpoints Overview

-The Endpoints Overview is a visualization tool accessible from the Projects[TODO ?] section of the console by selecting a specific tenant and clicking on the EP button[TODO ?].
-The Endpoints Overview aims to help the user to obtain a graphical cross-project overview of the configuration of all the projects into the selected tenant.
+The Endpoints Overview is a visualization tool accessible from the Projects[TODO ?]
+Section of the console by selecting a specific tenant and clicking on the EP button[TODO ?].
+The Endpoints Overview aims to help the user to obtain a graphical cross-project overview of the configuration for all the projects into the selected tenant.
 A particular focus of this graphical overview is about the projects' endpoints with special attention on the endpoints' security.

 From the project configuration, Endpoints Overview creates the starting tabular visualization of the endpoints where each row shows:
 * *Project*: Project name.
 * *Project owner*: Project owner name.
 * *Endpoint/API*: Endpoint name.
-* *Show in API Portal*: Label that shows if the endpoint appears in the API portal.
+* *Show in API Portal*: A label that shows if the endpoint appears in the API portal.
-* *API-Key*: Label that shows if the endpoint is protected by an API-key.
+* *API-Key*: A label that shows if the endpoint is protected by an API-key.
-* *Public*: Label that shows if the endpoint is public.
+* *Public*: A label that shows if the endpoint is public.
-* *Group Expression*: Label that shows if the endpoint is protected by a group expression and the concerning expressions.
+* *Group Expression*: A label that shows if the endpoint is protected by a group expression and the concerning expressions.
-* *Decorator PRE*: Label that shows if a PRE decorator is configured for the endpoint and the concerning decorators.
+* *Decorator PRE*: A label that shows if a PRE decorator is configured for the endpoint and the concerning decorators.

 An example is in the following picture.

 ![Endpoints Overview visualization](img/endpoints-overview-visualization.png)

-Through this tool the governance entity of the tenant can have a graphical overview of the global configuration and the security of all the projects and endpoints.
+Through this tool, the government entity of the tenant can have a graphical overview of the global configuration and the security of all the projects and endpoints.

 ## Main functionalities